Discover Peru : Society (social life)

 The challenges of education

 Like everything else, Peru has a two-tier education system.
 In the public sector, classes are often overcrowded.
 Teachers in the public sector also have a bad reputation: their salaries are so low that they have to look for other work on the side.
 In almost all schools (public and private), pupils wear uniforms.
-Those in the private (and very expensive) sector generally follow longer courses of study, sometimes all the way to university (which also has to be paid for).
+Those in the private (and very expensive) sector generally follow longer courses, sometimes all the way to university (which also has to be paid for).
 In both public and private schools, classes are often held in the morning.
 According to INEI (Institut National de Statistiques), the illiteracy rate in Peru is 5%.
 There is also a significant gender gap, affecting mainly women in rural areas, 25% of whom are illiterate.

 Chronicles of a common racism